jasancheg/js-design-patterns-into-practice/js/iterator/readme.md

 In some languages, an iterator will provide other methods like hasNext, isDone, first, and reset.
 Javascript has iterators as a core part of the language in ES7, so iterators ara coming to a browser near you at some point in the future.
 Until is widely implemented, however, we'll have to ceate our own.

+It's less common in JavaScript than some other patterns but it can be useful and it's pretty easy to put together.
+We don't need to know beforehand whether the collection is an array, an object, a string, or number.
+We just use it the iterator's API and let the iterator take car of it.

 **Features**

 * JavaScript has iteration built into the language